mrmckeb/typescript-plugin-css-modules/README.md

 > If you use Webpack, note that tilde (`~`) imports not supported by Less and Sass natively.
 >
+> For Sass users: A custom importer has been implemented to resolve this as of v3.
+>
-> For Less users, this package exports a customRenderer that enables tilde imports: [`less-plugin-aliases`](https://github.com/dancon/less-plugin-aliases).
+> For Less users: This package exports a customRenderer that enables tilde imports: [`less-plugin-aliases`](https://github.com/dancon/less-plugin-aliases).

 #### `customTemplate`